Recommended Global Agri, Food & Aqua Conferences

 Applicants that are required to provide biometrics information as part of the visa application process can do so at a VAC.
 Additional information on the biometrics requirements is available at the IRCC website.

 As of March 15, 2016, visa-exempt foreign nationals are expected to have an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
 Exceptions include U.S. citizens, and travellers with a valid Canadian visa.
 Canadian citizens, including dual citizens, and Canadian permanent residents are not eligible to apply for an eTA.

 Past Conference Report

 Food Chemistry-2017 Report:

-Conference Series LLC successfully hosted the 2nd International Conference on Food Chemistry & Nutrition during July 24-26, 2017 at Vancouver, British Colombia, Canada.
+Conference Series LLC Ltd successfully hosted the 2nd International Conference on Food Chemistry & Nutrition during July 24-26, 2017 at Vancouver, British Colombia, Canada.
 The conference focused on the theme “Where Food Meets Science: Exploring Recent Advances in Food Research and Business”.
 The conference was successful in gathering eminent speakers from various reputed organizations and their paramount talks enlightened the gathering.

-The pragmatic meet organized by Conference Series LLC received generous response from the Editorial Board Members of OMICS Group Journals as well as expertise from academia, talented researchers and young student community.
+The pragmatic meet organized by Conference Series LLC Ltd received generous response from the Editorial Board Members of Journals as well as expertise from academia, talented researchers and young student community.
 Researchers and students who attended from different parts of the world made the conference one of the most successful events in 2017 from Conference Series Group.
 The conference was marked with the presence of renowned Speakers, Young Researchers, Students and Business Delegates driving the three day event into the path of success with thought provoking keynote and plenary presentations.

 Food Chemistry-2017 is designed to offer comprehensive range of sessions that includes Chemistry of Food, Food Science and Technology, Herbs, Spices and Essential Oils and many more